 Display strategies for multipoint conference, such as the static or dynamic mapping of camera-to-display.

 In general endpoint characteristics are transmitted through signalling streams in session initialization and used for capability negotiation in inter-operation of different telepresence endpoints.
+The characteristics of an endpoint may change during a session and may result in the need for additional media streams, modification of existing media streams or the removal of media streams.

+When signalling its characteristics an endpoint should take into consideration that it may be communicating with endpoints that have different capabilities and as such offer a range of characteristics to enhance interoperability between the endpoints.
+An endpoint should also offer characteristics that match the intended application.
+For example: if an application demands high resolution video then an endpoint would not offer low resolution video.

 NOTE - [ITU-T H.245] defines a terminal as "any endpoint and may be a user's terminal or some other communication system such as an MCU or an information server".
 As such the term H.323 Telepresence Terminal is equivalent to the term "Telepresence Endpoint".